Recipe Generation from Unsegmented Cooking Videos: Experiments

 \subsection{Discussion on the number of predicted events}

 In addition to the word-overlap metrics, we discuss the generated recipes from the perspective of the number of predicted events. \tabref{tab:event_pred_num} shows the percentage of recipes that satisfy $|p - q| \leq \eta$, where $p, q, \eta$ represents the number of predicted events, ground truth, and a threshold, respectively.
 In this experiment, we change $\eta$ from $0$ to $3$.
 This result demonstrates that the proposed models consistently predict a more precise number of events than the PDVC. \figref{fig:predicted_event_histo} shows the histogram of the number of the predicted events.
-While the PDVC outputs the specific number of events (i.e., 5, 7, 10), the histogram of the proposed method draws a similar curve to that of the ground-truth.
+While the PDVC outputs the specific number of events (i.e., 5, 7, 10), the histogram of the proposed method draws a similar curve to that of the ground truth.
+In contrast, the ablation study does not show a clear consistency in the number of predicted events.
+As discussed in \secref{sec:quantitative_results}, the additional modules can improve the word-event-based metrics but do not affect the period of events.